 21 famous food of Bihar that needs to tried once

-Bihar – the land of river Ganga where both rice and wheat are grown in plenty gives a lot of importance in eating seasonal food.
-The Bihari people usually cook food in mustard oil that gives a different taste to their delicacies.
-People of Bihar believe in making tasty and healthy food using seasonal ingredients with aromatic local spices and herbs in it.
+Bihar – the land of river Ganga where both rice and wheat are grown in plenty gives a lot of importance to eating seasonal food.
+The Bihari people usually cook food in mustard oil which gives a different taste to their delicacies.
+The people of Bihar believe in making tasty and healthy food using seasonal ingredients with aromatic local spices and herbs in it.

 Check out some famous food from the state of Bihar